amartyabose/amartyabose.github.io/content/project/quantumdynamicscli/index.md

 title: "QuantumDynamicsCLI.jl"
 summary: |
   Simulating the dynamics of quantum systems is a challenging task with a multitude of complicated computational methods.
-The [QuantumDynamics.jl](https://github.com/amartyabose/QuantumDynamics.jl) package provides modular open-source implementations of an increasingly growing number of these methods, while remaining a flexible platform for further development.
-However, owing primarily to its exceptionally flexible nature, the usage of QuantumDynamics.jl happens through short Julia scripts.
-This means that for the most common simulation jobs, one needs to effectively rewrite the same code multiple times increasing the chances of errors.
-As a means to making some of the common types of simulations more facile, we now offer the [QuantumDynamicsCLI.jl](https://github.com/amartyabose/QuantumDynamicsCLI.jl) package which installs the qdsim application as a sister code of the QuantumDynamics.jl package.
-As the framework grows, so will this application grow to accommodate the new methods and their most common use cases.
+The [QuantumDynamicsCLI.jl](https://github.com/amartyabose/QuantumDynamicsCLI.jl) package provides an application that leverages [QuantumDynamics.jl]({{<relref "/project/quantumdynamics">}}) to help making simulations a routine affair.
 authors: [amartya]
 tags: [Software]
 categories: [Software]